How to Twist a Basic Balloon Sword With Ease

 A balloon sword is a fun addition to a repertoire of balloon animals for children's parties and carnivals.
-The great thing about balloon swords at children's parties is that kids can have a mock sword parlay without harming each other or anyone else who is nearby.
+The great thing about making balloon animals at children's parties is that kids can have a mock sword parlay without harming each other or anyone else who is nearby.
 Sword balloons are the perfect addition to playacting as a pirate or knight.
-It takes only a little imagination and relabeling to turn it into a balloon lightsaber for a budding Jedi padawan.
+Plus, it takes only a little imagination to turn it into a lightsaber for a budding Jedi padawan.

 These instructions are for a basic sword balloon with a hilt and straight shaft.
 It is easy to learn and twist.
 The main skill you need is the ability to create a fold twist.
 Once you master it, you may want to go on to make an ultimate sword balloon with a twisted shaft.
 Plus, you can learn to make a balloon scabbard that will hold the sword.